electrode-io/isomorphic-loader/README.md

 ### Configuring Webpack

-First you need to mark all your asset files that you want extend require to handle.
+First you need to mark all your asset files that you want `extendRequire` to handle.
 To do that, simply use the webpack loader `isomorphic-loader` on the files.

 > The webpack loader `isomorphic-loader` is just a simple pass thru loader to mark your files.

 You also need to install a plugin to collect and save the list of the files you marked.

-For example, in the webpack config, to mark the usual image files to be understood by the extend require:
+For example, in the webpack config, to mark the usual image files to be understood by the `extendRequire`:

 ```js
 var IsomorphicLoaderPlugin = require("isomorphic-loader/lib/webpack-plugin");